Royal Penguin vs Yellow-eyed Penguin

 Do Royal Penguins and Yellow-eyed Penguins live in the same area?

-Royal Penguins are found in Macquarie Island (Australia).
-Yellow-eyed Penguins are found in New Zealand, Auckland Islands, Campbell Islands.
+No, their ranges do not overlap.
+Royal Penguins are found in Macquarie Island (Australia), while Yellow-eyed Penguins live in New Zealand, Auckland Islands, Campbell Islands.
+This geographic separation means they face different environmental pressures and predator communities.